JavaTMP/JavaTMP/docs/pages/erp/role-based-access-control-design.md

 - An user can belong to multiple groups.
 - A group can have many users.
 - A group can have many groups but only one parent group.
+- It will answer the question "does user X have permission to perform action Y ?".

+### Implementation
+We will implement a role-based access control to enforce row-level privileges on every row in the database and providing a table-level control too.

 ## References
 - [Role-based access control](https://en.wikipedia.org/wiki/Role-based_access_control)